AndrewAsquith/andrewasquith-ca/src/site/posts/2015-07-10-railway-museum-eastern-ontario.md

  - eastern ontario
  - things to do
  - national historic site
+ - museum
 ---

 The [Railway Museum of Eastern Ontario](http://rmeo.org/ "Railway Museum of Eastern Ontario") is located in Smiths Falls, just outside of Ottawa.
 The museum is deemed a National Historic Site and the staff are friendly, knowledgeable and enthusiastic.
+Depending on how much you love trains and whether or not you manage to go for a ride, you can expect to spend anywhere from an hour to three here.

 <div class="google-map">